Samasaur1/samasaur1.github.io/_posts/2023-08-22-terminal-apps-respecting-system-dark-mode.md

 ## the overarching system

 macOS allows you to add "observers" for system "notifications".
 These aren't the notifications that the user would see in Notification Center, but rather for system events (such as undo/redo, waking from sleep, changes to the Contacts database, when a game controller connects, when the user changes their preferred units in Health, when the music player's queue changes, when the clipboard changes, or more[^morenotifications]).
 Among the notifications you can observe is one that fires whenever the system appearance changes.
-We'll listen for that event, and then run a series of commands every time our callback is triggered.
+We'll listen for that event, and then run a series of (user-configurable) commands every time our callback is triggered.

 [^morenotifications]: This was an essentially random list of notifications.
 You can see a larger but not full list [at the Apple docs](https://developer.apple.com/documentation/foundation/nsnotification/name)

 <!-- If you google how to do this, most of the results you'll find will point you to the old, undocumented way of listening for this event (and you may see some Objective-C example code).
 However, since 2018, when Dark Mode was first introduced in macOS Mojave 10.14, there is a newer, better way to do it.
 I do support both, though: -->
 If you google how to do this, most of the results you'll find will point you to the (pre-dark mode!) old, undocumented way of listening for this event (and you may see some Objective-C example code).
-However, when Dark Mode was introduced, a newer, better way was added (and documented):
+However, when Dark Mode was introduced, a newer, better way was added (and documented).
+We use the new one when we can, but support the legacy method:

 ```swift
 if #available(macOS 10.14, *) {